-The application of animation in corporate training
+The application of animation in corporate training (with case study)

 - Break down the complex concepts into digestible contents